ti-assistant/ti-assistant/README.md

 3. Run `npm run compile` to generate `/server/compiled-lang/<language>.json` files.

-4. Update `next.config.js` to include the new language in `i18n.locales`.

-5. Update locations where `<LanguageSelectRadialMenu />` is called to include the new locale.
+5. Update `/app/layout.tsx` to include the new locale.

 6. Create a PR with the changes.